alexabbott/firebase-cms/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Deploy

+Run `npm run deploy` to deploy your project.
+This command will first build the app for production and then deploy it to firebase hosting.

 ## Admin Roles